a-paija/CRM-Sales-Review/README.md

 #### **Overall Goal: Improve the conversion, consistency, and scalability of high-value opportunities to drive predictable and profitable revenue growth.**

-This project transforms raw CRM data into actionable insights that provide clarity into pipeline health, sales performance, and overall business efficiency through the use of **Excel, SQL, and Tableau**.
+This project transforms raw CRM data into actionable insights that provide clarity through the use of **Excel, SQL, and Tableau**.

 > **Note:** Detailed recommendations and implementation actions are consolidated in the final section of this report.